ankaAR/bestiario5e/_creatures/langdedrosa-cyanwrath.md

 ***Greatsword.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies, un objetivo.
 Impacto: 11 (2d6 + 4) puntos de daño cortante.

 ***Spear.*** Melee or Ranged Weapon Attack: +6 al ataque, alcance 5 ft. or ranged 20 ft.,/60 pies, un objetivo.
-Impacto: 7 (1d6 + 4) piercing damage.
+Impacto: 7 (1d6 + 4) puntos de daño perforante.

-***Lightning Breath (Recharge 5-6).*** Langdedrosa breathes lightning in a 30-foot line that is 5 feet wide.
+***Lightning Breath (Recarga 5-6).*** Langdedrosa breathes lightning in a 30-foot line that is 5 feet wide.
 Each creature in the line must make a DC 13 Dexterity saving throw, taking 22 (4d10) lightning damage on a failed save, or half as much damage on a successful one.